|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 - Skilled, personable and professional guide instructors

-- Twelve nights camping at the OARS American River Outpost or various other river-accessible camping locations
+- Eight nights camping at the OARS American River Outpost

-- Meals from lunch on day one through lunch on day thirteen
+- Meals (9 Lunches, 8 Dinners and 8 Breakfasts) from lunch on day one through lunch on day nine

-- Expedition equipment including a shared two-person tent, splash jacket, wetsuit and waterproof bags
+- Personal equipment including a shared two-person tent, splash jacket, and wetsuit

 - High-quality inflatable rafts and related river equipment, including a paddle, helmet and personal flotation device